ajurenoks/dip225_ht2/README.md

 This is secont practical task for study course DIP225.

-Your task is to work with XSLX and CSV file and get geo_count information values SUM about entered region.
+Your task is to work with XLSX and CSV file and get geo_count information values SUM about entered region.

 User should enter region name for example Ahipara.

 Program should identify Region code based on Region name.
-This information is available in description.xslx file.
+This information is available in description.xlsx file.

 In this program we will use pandas library to read data from xlsx file.